Georgia Hard

-Georgia Hard is the sixth studio album by the American country musician Robbie Fulks, released on May 17, 2005 on Yep Roc Records.
+Georgia Hard is the sixth studio album by the American country musician Robbie Fulks, released on May 17, 2005, on Yep Roc Records.

 Critical reception

 Georgia Hard received mainly favorable reviews from critics.
-For instance, Robert Christgau gave it an A−, and later ranked it #38 on his 2005 Pazz & Jop list.
+Robert Christgau gave it an A−, and later ranked it No. 38 on his 2005 Pazz & Jop list.
 PopMatters also named it the 4th best country album of the year, and CMT's Edward Morris named it one of his ten favorite country albums of the year.